 - Swelling and stiffness in affected joints

-The pain may spread to include the entire arm or leg, even though the initiating injury might have been only to a finger or toe.
-Pain can sometimes even travel to the opposite extremity.
-It may be heightened by emotional stress.
+The pain may spread to include the entire arm or leg, even though the initial injury might have been only to a finger or toe.
+Pain can sometimes even travel to the other hand, arm or leg.
+It may get worse with emotional stress.

-There is no single test to confirm a diagnosis of CRPS.
+There is no single test to confirm that you have CRPS.
 The diagnosis is primarily through observation of signs and symptoms.
 Patients must be examined by a qualified physician who does a thorough history and physical examination.
-X-rays, MRI, EMG/NCV, bone scans, thermography, or pain imaging where available may be helpful.
-Consultation with other specialists may be needed, and a pain clinic is often recommended.
+X-rays, MRI, EMG/NCV, bone scans, thermography, or pain imaging (where available) may be helpful.
+You may need to visit another specialist, and a pain clinic is often recommended.

 The earlier the diagnosis of CRPS is made and treatment started, the better the chance for recovery.
-Treatment is varied and depends on both the severity of the symptoms and the duration of the problem.
-Aerobic conditioning, relief of sleep disorders, and treatment of psychological problems can be helpful for treatment.
-Some patients may have a chronic physical problem, such as a compressed or entrapped nerve, that needs to be addressed.
-Since there is no simple cure for CRPS, treatment is intended to relieve painful symptoms so that patients can resume their normal lives as well as optimize use of the hand or extremity.
+Treatment is varied and depends on both the symptoms and amount of time that has passed.
+Exercise, treating possible sleep disorders, and treating possible psychological problems can be helpful for treatment.
+Since there is no simple cure for CRPS, treatment is intended to relieve painful symptoms so that patients can resume their normal lives and use their hands or arms normally.

-- Occupational/Physical Therapy.
-An increasing exercise program to help with motion may help preserve or restore mobility and function to the affected hand.
-Overall aerobic conditioning is very important to improve coping ability, sleep, and pain control.
+- Occupational/Physical Therapy: An increasing exercise program may help preserve or restore the function of your hand.
+Overall, exercise is very important to improve symptoms.

-- Psychotherapy.
-CRPS can have profound psychological effects on patients and their families.
-Many with CRPS have depression, anxiety, or post-traumatic stress disorder.
-A psychologist or psychiatrist may be able to improve coping ability and motivation as well as detect and address any substance dependency issues.
+- Psychotherapy: CRPS can have psychological effects on patients and their families.
+Many with CRPS have depression, anxiety or post-traumatic stress disorder.
+A psychologist or psychiatrist may be able to help with this issue.

-- Medications.
-Many different drugs are used to treat CRPS and associated conditions, such as sleep disorders, depression, and anxiety.
-Medications may include topical analgesics, anti-seizure drugs, antidepressants, corticosteroids, muscle relaxants, opioids, and sleeping medications.
+- Medications: Many different drugs are used to treat CRPS and other conditions such as sleep disorders, depression and anxiety.
+Medications may include anti-seizure drugs, antidepressants, corticosteroids, muscle relaxants, and sleeping medications.

-- Surgery.
-If the CRPS is from a compressed nerve, such as with carpal tunnel syndrome, then surgery to release pressure on the nerve may be needed (e.g., carpal tunnel release).
-Rarely, an operation known as sympathectomy is used to divide the sympathetic nerves in patients who are helped by nerve blocks, and its use is controversial.
+- Surgery: If the CRPS is from a compressed nerve, such as with carpal tunnel syndrome, then surgery to release pressure on the nerve may be needed (e.g. carpal tunnel release).

+Discuss your treatment options with your physician.
 Each patient with CRPS responds differently to treatment.
-Spontaneous improvement occurs in some persons.
-Others may have crippling, irreversible changes in spite of appropriate treatment.
 Most physicians believe that early treatment is helpful to limit the disability from CRPS.
 More research is needed to understand the causes, the development of the disease, and how treatment can alter its course.

 © 2012 American Society for Surgery of the Hand